 arcgis.learn module in ArcGIS API for Python enable GIS analysts and geospatial data scientists to easily adopt and apply deep learning in their workflows.
 It enables training state-of-the-art deep learning models with a simple, intuitive API.
 By adopting the latest research in deep learning, such as fine tuning pretrained models on satellite imagery, fast.ai's learning rate finder and one-cycle learning, it allows for much faster training and removes guesswork in picking hyperparameters.
 It integrates seamlessly with the ArcGIS platform by consuming the exported training samples directly, and the models that it creates can be used directly for inferencing (object detection and pixel classification) in ArcGIS Pro and Image Server.

 This module includes methods and classes for:

 - Exporting Training Data

 - Model Training

 Exporting training samples can be done using both ArcGIS Pro and ArcGIS Image Server.
 Our guide will mainly focus on how to do it using Image Server.
 More information about export training data for deep learning workflow in ArcGIS Pro can be found here.
 Please note that if you have already exported training samples using Pro, you can just take the data and start training using

 Data preparation, augmentation and model training workflows using

 arcgis.learnhave a dependency on PyTorch and fast.ai deep learning libraries.
-They can be installed using conda as follows:
+They can be installed based on the matrix below.